BIG-MAP/PRISMA/Readme.md

 # Installation
-## Click-and-play installation
+## Click-and-play installation for Windows PCs
-For users unfamiliar with Python and code, we have prepared some scripts that install all necessary tools to run PRISMA's App.
+For users unfamiliar with Python and code, and you work on a Windows PC, we have prepared some scripts that install all necessary tools to run PRISMA's App.
 Here are detailed instructions:

 * First download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda is a Python distribution (Python + other useful tools) that enables to run Python code, manage and install third-party packages.
 Miniconda is conveninent to quickly set up everything you need to run Python programs, including PRISMA.
 > **Note**: Make sure that Miniconda installs in the default folder `C:\Users\your_user_name\Miniconda3`.
 This will enable installing PRISMA smoothly.